MSP-Greg/ruby-loco/Local-Use.md

 #### Build & Test

-Once the stup is done, just two simple commands:
+Once the setup is done, just two simple commands:

 This runs make and make install
 ```